 - ACT composite score of 19 or above

 - ACT subscore in reading of 20 or above

 - High school or college cumulative grade point average (GPA) of 2.7 or above.
 Transfer students must provide documentation of earning a minimum grade of C in English composition and C- in other prerequisite courses at an accredited college or university.
 Science courses must be completed in the past 10 years.
-No support course can be repeated more than once for consideration as a nursing or pre-nursing student.
+No support course can be repeated more than once for consideration as a nursing student.